Willcox-Research-Group/rom-operator-inference-Python3/DOCUMENTATION.md

 #### Methods

-- `InferredContinuousROM.fit(X, Xdot, Vr, U=None, P=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
+- `InferredContinuousROM.fit(Vr, X, Xdot, U=None, P=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
 See [DETAILS.md](DETAILS.md) for more explanation.
 Parameters:
+    - `Vr`: The basis for the linear reduced space on which the full-order model will be projected (for example, a POD basis matrix).
+Each column is a basis vector.
+The column space of `Vr` should be a good approximation of the column space of `X`.
+See [`pre.pod_basis()`](#preprocessing-tools) for an example of computing the POD basis.
     - `X`: Snapshot matrix of solutions to the full-order model.
 Each column is one snapshot.
     - `Xdot`: Snapshot velocity of solutions to the full-order model.
 Each column is the velocity _d**x**/dt_ for the corresponding column of `X`.
 See the [`pre`](#preprocessing-tools) submodule for some simple derivative approximation tools.
-    - `Vr`: The basis for the linear reduced space on which the full-order model will be projected (for example, a POD basis matrix).
-Each column is a basis vector.
-The column space of `Vr` should be a good approximation of the column space of `X`.
-See [`pre.pod_basis()`](#preprocessing-tools) for an example of computing the POD basis.
     - `U`: Input matrix.
 Each column is the input for the corresponding column of `X`.
 Only required when `'B'` is in `modelform`.
     - `P`: Tikhonov regularization matrix for the least squares problem.